whiztler/Wolfpack/README.md

 * Hit the escape key to bring up the 'debug console';
 * in the execute window enter:  null = execVM "mots.sqf";

-Note that the mots.sqf script exposes all mission spoilers as all players are teleported directly to/from the objectives/exfil location.
+> Note that the mots.sqf script exposes all mission spoilers as all players are teleported directly to/from the objectives/exfil location.
 Some action that require radio triggers [0-0-4] need to be executed manually.
 Instructions to do so will be advised when needed.

-INSTALLING
+## Installing
-Multiplayer / Dedicated Server
+### Multiplayer / Dedicated Server
 Copy/Move the .pbo files location in the 'Missions' folder (in case you download the ZIP) to your Steam/SteamApps/common/ArmA 3/MPMissions folder.

-Single player
+### Single player
 All missions (incl the bootcamp training missions) can  be played in single player mode:
 * Copy/Move the .pbo files location in the 'Missions' folder (in case you download the ZIP) to your Steam/SteamApps/common/ArmA 3/MPMissions folder.
 * Start Arma3